Chart Color Schemes

 Age

-Springwood's median age exceeds the national pattern
+Springwood's population is slightly older than the national pattern